rmorse/babel-plugin-jsx-template-vars/README.md

 ## What are template variables?

-Template variables are variables in your components which you want to expose so that they can used in another templating langauage.
+Template variables are variables in your components which you want to expose so that they can be used in another templating langauage.

 They will usually be variables coming from an external data source, such as a database or API.